wl-research/blog/_posts/2020-04-29-introducing-nubia.md

 ## TLDR:

-We have designed a new, fully neural paradigm to build evaluation metrics for language generation tasks.
-NUBIA is interpretable, modular, largely outperforms currently used metrics and slightly exceeds/matches state-of-the art as far as correlation with human judgment.
-There is still of course the upside of continual improvement.
-We believe this can greatly aid progress in the language tasks of machine translation, image captioning and summarization.
+We have designed a fully neural paradigm to build evaluation metrics for text generation tasks (image captioning, machine translation, summarization).
+NUBIA is interpretable, modular, largely outperforms currently used metrics and slightly exceeds/matches state-of-the-art as far as correlation with human judgment.
+It's a continuously improving metric and we believe it can greatly aid progress in text generation tasks.

 ![](https://wl-research.github.io/blog/images/birds-nubia.png)